Iran targets commercial ships, Dubai airport and oil facilities as concerns grow over global energy

 The attacks set a building ablaze in central Beirut's densely populated Aicha Bakkar area, engulfing the top two floors.
 There were no immediate reports of casualties.

-Other Israeli strikes across southern Lebanon killed seven people, and a Red Cross worker also died Wednesday of wounds sustained Monday, when his team was hit by an Israeli strike while they were rescuing people from an earlier attack.
+Other Israeli strikes on southern and eastern Lebanon killed 14 people, and a Red Cross worker also died Wednesday of wounds sustained Monday, when his team was hit by an Israeli strike while they were rescuing people from an earlier attack.

 Iran launches multiple salvoes at Israel and Gulf Arab nations